sigstore/sigstore-blog/content/pypi-attestations-ga.md

 Thanks to this default stance, adoption of attestations by publishers has been
-rapid: over 20,000 individual attestations have been uploaded to PyPI so far, and just over 5% of the top 360 packages are already publishing attestations:
+rapid: over 20,000 individual attestations have been uploaded to PyPI so far, and just over 5% of the top 360 projects are already publishing attestations:

 ![](/images/pep740.png)